BCS21090011/Retro_Garage/README.md

 # SQL Practice

-This is to practice and revice on SQL.
+This is to learn, practice, and revice on SQL, while also use to store game data of Retro Garage.
 The SQL used in this project is MySQL.

 ## ERD